sidnc86/Alumini_Portal_study/readme.md

 Yes I agree that file should not be deleted as empty repositories cannot be even forked.
 Then what's the use?

+We have started updating some code.
+A new feature is being built in parallel.